madjouroot/ansible-role-centos-docker-compose-setup/README.md

 Ansible Role: Docker and Docker Compose setup
 =========

-**Install and Setup Docker and Docker Compose on any Centos Linux system.**
+**Install and Setup Docker and Docker Compose on any CentOS/RedHat Linux system.**

 This Ansible role will perform all necessary tasks to setup and run Docker and Docker Compose: